Insight Counseling Center

 Communication and Caseload

-• Limit your caseload to 30 clinical hours per week to preserve quality care and personal well-being, unless the Clinical Director grants an exception based on your performance and capacity.
+• Limit your caseload to 30 clinical hours per week to preserve quality care and personal well-being, unless the Clinical Director grants an exception.

 • Terminate or decline clients beyond your competence, scope, or suitability for telehealth, with ICC approval.

-• Inform ICC of new clients before their second session, as well as terminations or missed/canceled sessions, during supervision (associates) or performance reviews (licensed therapists).
+• Inform ICC of new clients before their second session, as well as terminations or missed/canceled sessions.

 Supervision and Consultation (Associates)

-• Attend weekly supervision—1 hour individual or 2 hours group per 10 clinical hours—prepared and on time, discussing cases, concerns, and development.
+• Attend weekly supervision — 1 hour individual or 2 hours group per 10 clinical hours — prepared and on time.

-• Seek consultation from professional associations, malpractice carriers, or ICC in urgent situations (e.g., mandated reporting, high-risk suicide cases, Tarasoff duties).
+• Seek consultation from professional associations, malpractice carriers, or ICC in urgent situations such as mandated reporting or high-risk cases.

 Secure Systems